jwoehr/ublu/README.md

 The example is syntax-colored using a [jEdit] (http://jedit.org) edit mode provided with Ublu.

-The current version of Ublu is 1.1.0
+The latest release version of Ublu is 1.1.0

+The tip of the master branch calls itself 1.1.0+ as we head for 1.1.1

 Ublu is distributed with the open source libraries it needs and their license files which permit such distribution.